By William A. Foster, IV

 “He felt his poverty; without a cent, without a home, without land, tools, or savings, he had entered into a competition with rich, landed, skilled neighbors.
 To be a poor man is hard, but to be a poor race in a land of dollars is the very bottom of hardships.” – W.E.B.
 DuBois (Souls of Black Folks)

 The United States as a whole is comprised of 2.3 billion acres of land.
 As the Civil War came to a close in 1865 it was General Sherman who issued Special Field Order No. 15 that would establish the 40 acres & a mule so that former slaves could establish family farms.
-With 4 million African Americans who were now free that would equate to approximately 160 million acres (or 7% of America’s land) in African American control.
-Unfortunately with the assassination of Abraham Lincoln this order would find no support by new president Andrew Johnson.
+With 4 million African Americans who were now free this would equate to approximately 160 million acres (or 7% of America’s land) in African American control.
+Unfortunately, with the assassination of Abraham Lincoln this order would find no support by new president, Andrew Johnson.
 The 10,000 African American former slaves who had received 400,000 acres would see this land stripped and returned to its former European American owners courtesy of the Johnson administration.
 This would have profound social, economic, and political (SEP) implications for African America going forward for generations to come, and be as close to reparations as African America would ever see from the U.S. Government.

 In the early part of the 20th century as African America looked to establish itself, the reality was and is that African America like all groups in America and in the world are in a competition for resources for the survival of its very existence and it is of no incentive for another group to make this competition easier for its opponent.
 In other words why would McDonald’s ever give Burger King a prime property rather than use it for its own development?
 Or America give Canada control over valuable resources it controls?
 This applies to ethnic Diasporas (African, Arabic, Asian, European, & Latino) as well.
 Control of land is the foundation of SEP development.
 In capitalism that equates to land ownership.
 As African American continues to lose wealth, the primary cause could be argued that this is in large part because of the depletion of our land ownership.

 Land is at the base for everything.
 It develops neighborhoods and communities.
 Neighborhoods are designed with great detail, such as who will live in it, and not just haphazardly put together as many assume.
 A land developer already has done multiple SEP studies before they dig the first piece of dirt from the Earth.
 Who they want to attract to the development can be something as simple as making sure there is a specific religious building in the development or pricing the housing at a high-end average like $5 million per home or $1 million per lot, or placing certain commercial developments in proximity such as a Whole Foods or Wal-Mart.
 You certainly know that will narrow you down to a certain demographic of people who most likely share similar values and the vice versa is true as well.
-On the lower income end when one builds government funded housing, which is typically owned by someone wealthy, they receive subsidized payments from the government for use of said property to house low-income tenants which brings a completely different demographic but again all well studied and placed depending on land values.
+On the lower income end when one builds government funded housing, which is typically owned by someone wealthy, they receive subsidized payments from the government for use of said property to house low-income tenants which brings a completely different demographic, but again all well studied and placed depending on land values.
 Low-income developments tend to get the brunt of locations near undesirable locations in a town or city while more affluent will have access to city services more abundant per capita.

 In any economic development you need land.
 Even a web-based business like Amazon has a facility or economic interest in land somewhere for production of its Kindle and other products.
 When a store chooses where to build a new business it searches for enough land that a lot of times they lease (which provides its owner long term cash flow) for its business’s building capacity to be met.
 It also seeks land around a demographic that it caters too.
 This is why luxury brands are located on Rodeo Drive and not in South Central.
 The location is catering to a certain demographic and hoping to discourage other demographics.
 My former professor happened to be in possession of a piece of property that a certain do-it-yourself orange box company wanted to build a store on.
 They leased land on a multi-decade lease and once the lease is up if they leave – he keeps the land, the building, and all the cash generated by the lease along the way.
 Its more likely they will continue to lease the property from him and he will pass the land and its cash flow onto his heirs.